-The accounting policies set out in note 3 have been applied consistently in preparing the Group and Company financial statements for the years ended 31 December 2017 and 31 December 2016.
+The accounting policies set out in note 3 have been applied consistently in preparing the preliminary financial information for the years ended 31 December 2017 and 31 December 2016.

-The Group and Company financial statements are presented in euro, which is the functional currency of the Company and also the presentation currency for the Group's financial reporting.
+The Group preliminary financial information are presented in euro, which is the functional currency of the Company and also the presentation currency for the Group's financial reporting.
 Unless otherwise indicated, the amounts are presented in thousands of euro.
-These financial statements are prepared on the historical cost basis.
+This preliminary financial information are prepared on the historical cost basis.

-The preparation of the consolidated financial statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
+The preparation of the consolidated preliminary financial information in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
 The judgements, estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances.
 Actual results could differ materially from these estimates.
-The areas involving a high degree of judgement and the areas where estimates and assumptions are critical to the consolidated financial statements are discussed in note 3.
+The areas involving a high degree of judgement and the areas where estimates and assumptions are critical to the consolidated preliminary financial information are discussed in Note 3.

-The directors believe that the Group has adequate resources to continue in operational existence for the foreseeable future and that it is appropriate to continue to prepare our consolidated financial statements on a going concern basis.
+The directors believe that the Group has adequate resources to continue in operational existence for the foreseeable future and that it is appropriate to continue to prepare our consolidated preliminary financial information on a going concern basis.